 Micah supported Hezekiah who succeeded Ahaz.
 This king was as devoted to God as his father had been devoted to idols.
 “He trusted in the Lord God of Israel; so that after him was none like him among all the kings of Judah, nor any that were before him” (2 Kings 18:5).
 He resolutely set about to undo his father’s apostasy, to reform the moral and spiritual conditions of Judah, to abolish idolatry, and to bring his people back to the true worship of the Lord.
 Reformation characterized the reign of Hezekiah.

 Two main themes predominate in the book of Micah: (1) the condemnation of the sins of the people and the consequent chastisement in captivity, and (2) the deliverance of Israel and the glory and gladness of the Messianic kingdom.
 Throughout the book of Micah threatening and promise, judgment and mercy, alternate.

 The contents of Micah’s book set forth the moral and religious conditions among the people during the reigns mentioned.
 There were many false prophets who curried the favor of the people by assuring them that good times lay ahead, while scoffing at the threatened judgments that the true prophets of the Lord predicted would surely result from the nation’s multiplying transgressions.

 Micah’s language is poetical.
-His style is simple, and forthright.
-He is bold, stern, and uncompromising in dealing with sin, yet kind and sorrowful in spirit, loving, and sympathetic.
+His style is simple, and clear.
+He is bold, firm, and uncompromising in dealing with sin, yet kind and sorrowful in spirit, loving, and sympathetic.